 Now that you have your pair and they’re bonded, it’s time to start getting them ready to breed.
 Getting your fish ready to breed entails some distinct differences from normal clownfish care, but generally it is not super difficult and doesn’t require any extra equipment.
 There are a number of options for a breeding tank.

-If at all possible you should set up your breeding tank with a sump.
+If at all possible, you should set up your breeding tank with a sump.
 Here you can put your heater, skimmer, return pump, etc. Having the added volume of water makes it easier to keep clean and maintain water parameters as well.
 Filtration options with the sump are wide open.
-I prefer simply using reef rock (live rock), although that's just a matter of preference.
+I prefer simply using reef rock (live rock), although that’s just a matter of preference.
+If you use live rock, be sure not to treat your tank with copper, as it can be absorbed and be harmful to young larvae.
 More advanced forms of filtration will work, whatever you are familiar with or comfortable with.
 A good skimmer is quite important, as is a stable heater.

-When you want your clownfish to breed, you need to feed them.
-A lot.
-You probably couldn't really feed them too often, just make sure that when you do feed them, they eat what you've put in the tank.
+When you want your clownfish to breed, you need to feed them – a lot.
+You probably couldn’t really feed them too often, just make sure that when you do feed them, they eat what you’ve put in the tank.
 One huge meal will not make up for not being around the rest of the day.
-Yes it can be a pain, but be creative with your schedule.
-Try to feed them at least 3 times a day, 4 is better.
+Yes, it can be a pain, but be creative with your schedule.
+Try to feed them at least three times a day, four is better.

-A lot of people want to know what is the best food for getting your fish ready to breed.
-Ask that question and you'll get a lot of different answers.
+A lot of people want to know what the best food is for getting your fish ready to breed.
+Ask that question to several breeders and you’ll get a lot of different answers.
 I think the best answer is as wide a variety as you can reasonably offer.
-I mix foods throughout the day, using dried pellets, frozen foods, and sometimes even some fresh foods.
+I mix foods throughout the day, using dried pellets, frozen foods, and sometimes even some fresh or live foods.

 For pellets I’ve used TDO from Reed Mariculture (I prefer the small size), Ultra Marin Soft Clownfish pellets, Marine A pellets from Hikari, New Life Spectrum, Cobalt Breeders Formula, and Ocean Nutrition Formula Two pellets.
 You don’t need to use all of these, just mix it up a bit.
 If I had to choose two and only two, I’d probably go with TDO from Reed and Formula Two pellets.

-There's a wide variety of frozen foods out there and I've used quite a few.
-Some of them seem really good and some... not so much.
+There’s a wide variety of frozen foods out there and I’ve used quite a few.
+Some of them are very good and some… not so much.
 Again, try out some different foods and look for quality.
-I won't go through everything I've tried but here's a few that I like:
+I won’t go through everything I’ve tried but here’s a few that I like:

 - LRS Reef Frenzy